This guide describes how to add Solana's native token SOL to your cryptocurrency exchange.

 When a user wants to deposit SOL into your exchange, instruct them to send a transfer to the appropriate deposit address.

-The easiest way to track all the deposit accounts for your exchange is to poll for each confirmed block and inspect for addresses of interest, using the JSON-RPC service of your Solana api node.
+To track all the deposit accounts for your exchange, poll for each confirmed block and inspect for addresses of interest, using the JSON-RPC service of your Solana API node.

 - To identify which blocks are available, send a